Journyx API tutorial

 The first few response keys are common to both collections and individual

-are only present when relevant.
+objects.
+Some keys like error are only present when relevant.
 Also keep in

 mind that just because the server returns a JSON object doesn't mean your